GG CHEST BLOG

 Why does car choice actually matter in Rocket League?

-Professional Rocket League players choose the Octane and Fennec and Dominus cars as their primary vehicles during major tournament competitions.
-The Rocket League meta stays consistent because players occasionally try different cars, yet they consistently pick the same popular models.
+Professional Rocket League players choose the Octane, Fennec, and Dominus cars as their primary vehicles for competing in major tournament matches.
+The Rocket League meta remains stable because players occasionally test new cars, but they always select the most popular vehicles.

 Rocket League hitboxes explained

 Each Rocket League car belongs to one of six hitbox types.
 The game features more than 80 different cars, yet they all maintain dimensions within these groups.
-The following section presents official hitbox statistics (measured in Unreal Engine units), along with examples of cars that use them.
+The following section uses commonly referenced hitbox measurements (community data, measured in Unreal Engine units), along with examples of cars that use them.

 Octane hitbox